‘Dancing With The Stars’ 2017 Voting Information, Leaderboard Post Premiere

 Nancy Kerrigan and Artem Chigvintsev danced a beautiful Viennese Waltz to Billy Joel’s “She’s Always A Woman.”
 They received from constructive feedback along with a score of 28/40.

 David Ross and Lindsay Arnold danced an impressive Quickstep to “Go Cubs Go” by Steve Goodman and earned a 28/40, surprising most Dancing With The Stars fans.
-Grandpa Ross may end up going fairly far this season, don’t you think?!
+“Gramp” Ross may end up going fairly far this season, don’t you think?!

 Heather Morris and Maksim Chmerkovskiy danced the Viennese Waltz to “Make Something Beautiful” by Ben Rector.
 Despite fans thinking that the Glee actress had an “unfair advantage” on Dancing With The Stars because of her dancing experience, she and Maks ended up with a 28/40.